 - National YFM Training is now offered as multiple online experiences.

 Working with a mentor, these award programs help young people learn about their own spiritual nature through Unity philosophy.
 Awards can be earned for Boy Scouts of America; Camp Fire, Inc.; Girl Scouts of the U.S.A.; 4-H and other youth groups.
 Unity ministries can implement the program for their young people who want to deepen their spiritual understanding and earn the award.
 Adults serving youth can also be nominated for the Distinguished Youth Service Award.

 We, on the NextGen Leadership team, wish to gain information from young adults ages 18 – 35 in order to help our Unity Ministers and Spiritual Leaders serve this group of congregants.
 Our team has formulated a survey to be dispersed to 18 – 35-year old’s in your congregation who currently participate in Unity Ministries or have participated in Unity in the past.
 Click here for more information.

 - "The Misplaced Generation: Bringing Our Young Adults Home" (Rev. Ytonna Finnegan, Rev. Linda McLeod, & Miranda Baker, C.S.E.)
 The UWM Young Adult Team offered a survey asking many of these former and current Unity attendees what draws them to Unity, and why they may choose to leave or return.
 The data is in and the results have been compiled.
 Helpful resources: Young Adult Survey Results, PowerPoint Presentation

 Sign Up to Stay Connected

-- Sign up to receive our electronic communication: The Path (bi-weekly) for resources, information and curriculum announcements.
+- Sign up to receive our electronic communication: The Path (bi-monthly) for resources, information and curriculum announcements.